Testing For Iodine Sufficiency In The Body

 Often a “spot test” which is just a random urinary iodine excretion test will be ordered at the same time as the 24-hour iodine “loading” test.
 These two measurements together can be very helpful.

-While I believe it is important to be sure that you are not vastly deficient in iodine, I do not necessarily believe you must reach a level of 90% excretion.
+While I believe it is important to be sure that you are not vastly deficient in iodine, I do not necessarily believe you must reach a level of 90% excretion in order to obtain great benefits from iodine supplementation.
 Rather, I think it makes sense to get a measurement to find out where you stand, and then if you are not at a fairly high level of sufficiency, undertake the remediation of that deficiency in a slow and careful way.
 And of course also, if you are showing “sufficiency” based on the 90% excretion of the test dose criterion, yet are experiencing symptoms that may be related to iodine deficiency, it would be important to asses for the symporter dysfunction and possibly the presence of the toxic halides.

 My Experience